mcp-businessmap

 • Default value: undefined (no default workspace ID).

-• Behavior: When defined, this workspace ID will be used as the default workspace for operations that require a workspace context.
-This can help streamline operations by avoiding the need to specify the workspace ID repeatedly.
+• Behavior: When set, this workspace ID will be used as the default workspace for operations that require a workspace context.
+This can help simplify operations by avoiding the need to specify the workspace ID repeatedly.

 Note:

-• Replace "https://example.kanbanize.com/api/v2" with the actual base URL of the API your businessmap-mcp server needs to connect to.
+• Replace "https://example.kanbanize.com/api/v2" with the actual base API URL that your businessmap-mcp server needs to connect to.

 • Replace "your_businessmap_api_key" with your actual API key.